fontforge/fontforge/doc/sphinx/faq.rst

 **When I use** :menuselection:`Element --> Overlap --> Remove Overlap` **the glymp gets inverted (or white) on the overlapping sections.
 Why?**
    Because the path that you are combining are ordered in opposing directions.
-   You might have flipped a glymp, and tried to combine it.
+   You might have flipped a glyph, and tried to combine it.
    The resolution is rather simple, select the offending shape, and then :menuselection:`Element --> Reverse Direction`.